Where to Go with Allergy-Prone Children: Sea or Mountains?

 Where to Travel with Allergy-Prone Children?
 Which Sea is the Best?

-Prefer Croatia or Greece and the entire Mediterranean region, and you will see how miraculous nature is.
-If children suffer from respiratory problems, the Aegean and Baltic Seas are suitable for them, which are rich in iodine and calcium, and the air contains fewer bacteria and pollen.
-For skin issues, the Adriatic or Dead Sea is recommended, where magnesium salts and a lot of selenium prevail.
-This means a therapeutic effect on the skin.
+Consider Croatia or Greece and the broader Mediterranean region to witness nature's healing power.
+For children with respiratory issues, the Aegean and Baltic Seas are ideal due to their iodine and calcium-rich waters and air with fewer bacteria and pollen.
+For skin problems, the Adriatic or Dead Sea offers therapeutic magnesium salts and selenium.

-However, allergy sufferers benefit from a vacation lasting at least 10 days and preferably more than twice a year.
-You must not leave too early if you want to achieve the desired effect and activate the healing process.
+Allergy sufferers benefit most from a vacation lasting at least 10 days, ideally more than twice a year.
+To achieve the desired effect and activate healing, don't leave too early.

 Make the Most of It

-The unique composition of seawater, sunshine, increased humidity, and warmth creates a healing cocktail.
-You just need to know how to use it to your advantage.
-Take a walk with the children on the beach before breakfast and breathe deeply.
-In the early morning hours, the air contains the most healing particles that positively affect the respiratory tract, and it is not too hot yet.
-It is no coincidence that inhalations and nasal rinses with pure seawater are part of the treatment.
-Children will be free from infections for up to three-quarters of a year!
+The unique mix of seawater, sunshine, humidity, and warmth creates a healing environment.
+Learn to use it to your advantage.
+Take morning beach walks with your children and breathe deeply.
+In the early morning, the air is rich in healing particles that benefit the respiratory system, and it's not too hot.
+Inhalations and nasal rinses with pure seawater are effective treatments.
+Children can be free from infections for up to nine months!

 Mountains Work Too, BUT...

-Prefer higher altitudes (above 1,500 m above sea level).
-Not only will children breathe easier, but their skin will itch less, and they will take fewer medications than usual.
-Data from doctors at the Davos Medical Association in 1906 show that during their stay in Davos, asthmatics had only rare attacks.
-Moreover, 80% of them reported long-term improvement in their symptoms after their stay.
-Children, in particular, will feel great relief.
-Among those living at altitudes of 800-1,200 m above sea level, twice lower morbidity has been proven than among children living in areas up to 180 m above sea level.
+Opt for higher altitudes (above 1,500 meters).
+Children will breathe easier, their skin will itch less, and they'll need fewer medications.
+Data from Davos Medical Association in 1906 shows asthmatics had rare attacks during their stay in Davos.
+Moreover, 80% reported long-term symptom improvement.
+Children, especially, will feel great relief.
+Among those living at altitudes of 800-1,200 meters, morbidity is half compared to those at 180 meters.

 Where to Go with Allergy-Prone Children